embicoin/MetaFuse/README.md

 ## Install
 just run, no need to install.

+## Contribution
+Feel free to make any improvements, and to pull requests.
+Any comments are welcomed.

 ## !!!Warnings!!!
 1. THIS TOOL IS ONLY FOR REFERENCE.
 1. Never trust this tool.
 Never use this tool for practical uses.